jamesfebin/AIBodh-Website/_posts/2025-09-16-bevy-rust-game-development-chapter-1.markdown

 **What's this KeyCode::... pattern?**

-`KeyCode::ArrowLeft`, `KeyCode::ArrowRight`, and friends are enums (will cover enums later) that represent specific keys on the keyboard.
+`KeyCode::ArrowLeft`, `KeyCode::ArrowRight` ... are enums (will cover enums later) that represent specific keys on the keyboard.
 Checking `input.pressed(KeyCode::ArrowLeft)` simply asks Bevy whether that key is held down during the current frame.

 We ignore zero direction so the player stands still when no keys are pressed.
 Once we have input, `normalize()` converts the vector to length 1 so diagonal movement isn't faster than straight movement. `speed` says how many pixels per second to move, and `time.delta_secs()` returns the frame time—the number of seconds since the previous frame—so multiplying them gives the distance we should travel this update.
 Finally we add that delta to the player's transform translation to move the sprite on screen.